Hiring PhD

 Step 2: Interview

-Stage I: Journal Club
+Stage II: Journal club

 Please feel free to prepare in whatever formats works best for you.
 Tips for Preparation: